fipachu/fipachu/README.md

 ### Hi, I’m Filip ^^
 👀 I’m interested in science, programming, and socializing.
 🌱 I’m currently doing a buch of random things, including working an entirely non-tech job 🤢.[^1]
-💞️ I’m currently looking to collaborate on the search for love.
 📫 How to reach me: Facebook.
 Otherwise open a pull request to fipachu/fipachu or something, you'll figure it out.

 🦀 Rust good C bad.
 Rust foundation stinky.